Equifax CEO Richard Smith is out after stunning data breach

 "The Board remains deeply concerned about and totally focused on the cybersecurity incident," Feidler said in a statement.
 "Speaking for everyone on the Board, I sincerely apologize."

-Equifax (EFX) said it has launched a search for a new CEO to guide it through what is likely to be a turbulent period.
+Equifax said it has launched a search for a new CEO to guide it through what is likely to be a turbulent period.
 In the meantime, the company has tapped Paulino do Rego Barros Jr., an executive from its Asia Pacific division, to serve as interim CEO.

 Equifax's board also formed a special committee to focus on the breach and ensure "all appropriate actions are taken."